ZZelle/misc/development.environment.rst

 The number of instances supported by fake computes is not limited by physical constraints.
 It allows to perform stress tests on a deployment with few resources (typically a laptop).
-But you must avoid to use in nova-scheduler filters limiting the number of instances per compute (like RamFilter, DiskFilter, AggregateCoreFilter), otherwise you will still be limited by fake constraints !
+But you must avoid using scheduler filters limiting the number of instances per compute (like RamFilter, DiskFilter, AggregateCoreFilter), otherwise they will limit the number of instances per compute.

 Fake computes can also be used in multi hypervisor-type deployments in order to take advantage of fake and "real" computes during tests
 * create many fake instances for stress tests
 * create some "real" instances for functional tests